FiAWe/recruitment-ml/README.md

 ## Workflow overview
+My initial thoughts and plan can be found in the `plan.md` file.
+This outlines the problem and the approaches I considered.

 ### 1. Data exploration

 I started by doing some EDA on the dataset.
 This work can be seen in the notebook `EDA/initial_EDA.ipynb`.

 I looked at the formatting of the data, the distribution of the labels, and the length distribution of the paragraphs.
 I also looked at words more or less common in Jane Austen's paragraphs.

 This analysis helped me to understand the data and make some decisions about the preprocessing steps.
-It also seemed like there were strong trends in the words and sentence structure used by Jane Austen.
+It also seemed like there were strong trends in the words and sentence structure used by Jane Austen, so a simple model might be effective.

 ### 2. Preprocessing